mesos/kibana/README.md

 - [ ] Support deploy on Marathon frameworks.

+# Requirements

+FIXME
+* Mesos framework?
+* Spring framework?
+* Marathon?
+* Demo version repository

+## Build system and dependencies

+The framework have been build an verified on Jenkins CI server, using a slave with Ubuntu Linux  currently...
+FIXME

 # Pre-releases

 During development the latest pre-release can be downloaded from our [mesos-kibana_release](http://code.praqma.net/ci/view/All/job/mesos-kibana_release) Jenkins  job artifact (or this [direct link](http://code.praqma.net/ci/view/All/job/mesos-kibana_release/lastSuccessfulBuild/artifact/build/libs/).